spacetag/javascript-tutorial-en/6-async/05-async-await/article.md

 }
 ```

-The word "async" before a function means one simple thing: a function always returns a promise.
-If the code has `return <non-promise>` in it, then JavaScript automatically wraps it into a resolved promise with that value.
+The word "async" before a function means one simple thing: that function will always return a promise.
+If the function has `return <non-promise>` in it, then JavaScript automatically wraps it into a resolved promise with that value.

-For instance, the code above returns a resolved promise with the result of `1`, let's test it:
+For instance, the code above returns a resolved promise with the result of `1`.
+Let's test it:

 ```js run
 async function f() {